When it comes to seeking the best teen adventures NEAR Colorado Springs it’s time to take a one-hour ride to Canon City!

 Who Would Love the Royal Gorge Bridge and Park?

-I’m an adventure seeking destination teen, who travels with food allergies.
+I’m an adventure-seeking destination teen, who travels with food allergies.
 My biggest challenge is to find both a way to have fun and eat in one destination and I did!

-At the Royal Gorge Bridge and Park, you’ll find everything from a gondola ride across the gorge, to incredible walk across the Royal Gorge Bridge, incredible views, really great eats (and if you have allergies, hint you can eat here).
+From a gondola ride across the gorge to an incredible walk across the Royal Gorge Bridge, incredible views, really great eats (and if you have allergies, hint you can eat here).

-There is a huge deck if you bring your parents or grandparents and they don’t want to walk they can sit, and there’s a really cool other side of the bridge attraction.
 Here are 7 Teen adventures at the Royal Gorge Bridge and Park that I tested out for you first!
 Let the adrenaline surge!
+Don’t forget to try out Pikes Peak too, that’s another amped adventure!

 7 Teen Adventures at The Royal Gorge Bridge and Park

 My day was hosted by the Royal Gorge Bridge and Park but I am an honest kid and the truth is what I will share, all of my opinions!